-Daystar Recommends Tele Vue Plossl series eyepieces of 25mm, 32mm, and 40mm.
+Daystar Recommends the DayStar 25mm Plossl, or Tele Vue Plossl series eyepieces of 25mm, 32mm, and 40mm.

-Remember that at F/30, a high powered eyepiece can exceed Dawes' limit.
+Remember that at long focal ratios, a high powered eyepiece can exceed Dawes' limit.
 Observers will find best results with an eyepiece which is 32mm or greater to avoid this.
 Eyepieces of higher power will result in a fuzzy disk without the ability to focus well.